maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 * ❌ Collection creator for Opensea.
 * ✔ <strike>Automatic NFT uploader.</strike>
 * ✔ <strike>Possibility to set a price for each NFT.</strike>
-  _Need some updates:
-  * ❌ Support for 1+ supplies and Polygon blockchain.
+  * ✔ Support for 1+ supplies and Polygon blockchain.
-  * ❌ "Sell as bundle" part for "Fixed Price" type sale.
+  * ❌ "Sell as bundle" part.
   * ❌ **Official sell.**
 * ✔ <strike>Data file browsing feature.</strike>
 * ✔ <strike>CSV structure reader and interpreter.</strike>